Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## F-statistic:   891 on 2 and 1725 DF,  p-value: < 2.2e-16
 ```

-Our "best fitting line" is
+Our best fitting "line" is

 $$\hbox{Predicted Price} = 13599.16 + 5567.37\,\hbox{AnyFireplaceTRUE} + 111.21\,\hbox{Living.Area}$$